Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket

 When $b=5/3$, both terms in the integrand of $\mathcal{B}^N_{\tau,\tau+\theta}(F)$ contribute equally:

 When $b<5/3$, the second term vanishes since $F(a)=0$ for all $a\in V_0$, and we have the same estimate as \eqref{eq:Nb} without the additive $o_N(1)$.
-In all cases the RHS estimate vanishes as $\theta\to 0$, from which we obtain tightness of the boundary term.
+In all cases the right-hand side estimate vanishes as $\theta\to 0$, from which we obtain tightness of the boundary term.

 We have thus far proved tightness of $\{\mathbb{Q}_N\}_N$ for $b\geq 5/3$.
 That said, there remains a loose end in the case $b<5/3$, since our test function space ${\rm dom}\Delta_0$ is not uniformly dense in $C(K)$.
 To tackle this issue, we follow the $L^1$-approximation scheme given in \cite{G18}*{\S2.9}.
 Note that ${\rm dom}\Delta_0 \subset \mathcal{F} \subset L^2(K,m) \subset L^1(K,m)$, and that $\mathcal{F}$ is dense in $C(K)$.
 So it suffices to show that for any $F\in \mathcal{F}$ and any $\epsilon>0$,